 Combine it as well with the batter.

 Heat pan on lower to medium heat.
-Pour or scoop ¼th cup(approximately) of batter on to the griddle.
+Pour or scoop ¼th cup(approximately) of batter onto the griddle.
 Cook until it becomes golden brown on both sides.

 Serve this zucchini pancake hot with Korean dipping sauce.

-Pro tips
+Pro Tips

 - Add grated carrots instead of zucchini.

-- To make these little more interesting, pour the batter over to cake pop molds and make zucchini cake pops.
+- To make these a little more interesting, pour the batter over to cake pop molds and make zucchini cake pops.

 - Add a blob of butter while cooking to enhance the taste.